horizon-research/rtnn/README.md

 `bin/optixNSearch -f f1.txt -q f2.txt`

-### Advanced configurations
+#### Advanced configurations

 Use the `-h` switch to dump all the configuration options and their default values, which should be self-explanatory.
-Below are commands to some common search configurations that you might find handy.

 ## FAQ